 This private letter set Mrs Jo's lively fancy in a ferment, and she imagined every known crime, affliction, and complication which could possibly have befallen Dan.
 He was too feeble to be worried with questions now, but she promised herself most interesting revelations when she got him safe at home; for the 'firebrand' was her most interesting boy.
-She begged him to come, and spent more time in composing a letter that should bring him, than she did over the a~t thrilling ~pi~o~c~i in hcr 'work~'.
+She begged him to come, and spent more time in composing a letter that should bring him, than she did over the most thrilling episodes in her 'works'.